She waited patiently through my entire workshop to ask me one question…

-Whether you share your content on Facebook, Pinterest, or LinkedIn, track it.
+Whether you share your content on Facebook, Pinterest, Instagram, or LinkedIn…

 You need to track your marketing efforts to see what’s working.
 If you don’t, you’ll waste much time and energy doing Things that don’t work.
 Trust me, I know.
 From experience.

 I’ll make it easy for you.
 You can thank Jackie.

 Here are 5 simple ways to track your marketing efforts today, so you can focus on what works.